Panorama of the active lava flow of the 7-8 August 2026 Etna eruption from the crest of Valle del Bove

 1

-Meeting point and initial briefing with the volcanological guide on the itinerary and the status of the ongoing eruptive activity
+Meeting point at Piano Provenzana at 15:00; from here you reach Rifugio Citelli, the only CAI refuge on the north-eastern side, where the volcanological guide holds the briefing on the itinerary and the status of the ongoing eruptive activity.

 2